George Bailey (It's a Wonderful Life): Post war

 On Christmas Eve morning, Uncle Billy is on his way to the bank to deposit $8,000 of the Building & Loan's cash funds (the equivalent of $140,219.11 in 2024).
-Holding a newspaper which has Harry on the front page, he greets Potter and taunts him about Harry’s success in the war.
+Holding a newspaper which has Harry on the front page, he greets Potter and taunts him about Harry's success in the war.
 Potter angrily snatches the paper, but Billy inattentively allows the money to be snatched with it.
 Potter notices the money and keeps it, knowing that misplacement of bank money would result in bankruptcy for the Building & Loan and criminal charges for George.
-Confused and embarrassed, Billy tells George that he has misplaced the money, and doesn't know where it is.
-George is extremely worried, especially with the bank examiner just outside the room.
+When Billy discovers his error, he is confused and embarrassed, telling George that he has misplaced the money, and doesn't know where it is.
+George is extremely worried, especially as a bank examiner had arrived that day to do an audit.
 George and Billy go through the town taking every step Billy took in the morning and it goes to a dead end.
-George later goes home, and Mary knows straight away something is wrong with him.
+When George goes home, Mary knows straight away something is wrong with him.
 To add to his anger, he finds out his youngest daughter Zuzu has come home with a cold, which George blames on her teacher.
 When the teacher calls, he berates her on the phone.
 His frustration culminates into smashing models of bridges and buildings he had made in his earlier years.